 householdtrash, for safety reasons, residents are encouraged to turn in unused medicines at periodic Prescription Drug Take Backevents, or to visit the Federal Drug Administration's web siteconcerning safe disposal of unused medicines.
 Needles, syringes, lancets and other sharp objects can be placed in puncture-proof, hard plastic containers you can't see through.
 Then place the sealed container with your household trash - - never in a recycling bin.

-- Mattresses must be sealed in a plastic bag if they are deteriorated/soiled in any way or if they have any chance of bed bug infestation.
-Mattress bag can be purchased at local stores such as Target, Home Deport or Lowe's.
+- Mattresses must be sealed in a plastic bag or wrapped in plastic, secured with tape.
+A mattress bag can be purchased at local stores such as Target, Home Deport or Lowe's.

 - All regular household trash and food scraps.